rob0tster/secret-santa/README.md

 The way the core functionality works for both scripts is:
 1. Read in JSON data of each participant's name & email
-- I also include an 'exclude' list, so that if descired people in relationships won't get each other (since they're probably already getting each other gifts)
+- I also include an 'exclude' list, so that if desired people in relationships won't get each other (since they're probably already getting each other gifts)

 2. Make a list of potential pairings